 2016: with L. Mackenzie.
 Investigating the role of speech planning in the production of sociolinguistic variation.
 Talk to be given at the 3rd Conference on Experimental Approaches to Perception and Production of Language (ExAPP), Vienna, September 20th.

 2016: with L. Wheeldon and A. Lahiri.
 Exploring speech planning and production in children.
-Invited talk to be given at the 15th Conference on Laboratory Phonology (LABPHON) Satellite Workshop, Ithaca, New York (USA), July 13th.
+Invited talk given at the 15th Conference on Laboratory Phonology (LABPHON) Satellite Workshop, Ithaca, New York (USA), July 13th.

 2016: English compound words and L2 planning: A psycholinguistic approach.
-Invited given at Manchester University (UK), Department of Linguistics and English Language, April 26th.
+Invited talk given at Manchester University (UK), Department of Linguistics and English Language, April 26th.

 2016: with L. Wheeldon and A. Lahiri.
 The prosodification of compound words in English: a psycholinguistic approach.
 Talk given at the 2016 Annual Meeting of the Linguistics Society of America (LSA), Washington D.C.
 (USA), January 10th.